microchip-pic-avr-examples/dspic33ck-power-dcdc-dual-active-bridge-development-platform/.mchp_private/doxygen/config/markdown-files/Firmware Detail.md

 The firmware block diagram illustrates the use of the dspic33C for a Dual Active Bridge converter.
 The following provides a detailed explanation of the firmware development for this application.

 ---
-## Modes of Operation
+## DAB Output Voltage Selection

-The DAB board operates in two modes, capable of outputting either 400V or 800V, depending on the user-specified settings.
-These modes are controlled by two defines in the config/config.h file:
+The DAB board operates in two levels, capable of outputting either 400V or 800V, depending on the user-specified settings.
+These voltage levels are controlled by two defines in the config/config.h file:

     #define DCDC400V_SYSTEM